MicrosoftDocs/visualfsharpdocs/docs/conceptual/seq.append['t]-function-[fsharp].md

 ## Example

-The following example hows how to use `Seq.append`.
+The following example shows how to use `Seq.append`.

 [!code-fsharp[Main](snippets/fssequences/snippet25.fs)]